 Emotional intelligence can make them more resilient in their moods, gives them confidence in their relationships, and can improve their academic performance.
 “The most effective way of teaching emotional intelligence to children is to help them tolerate, label and make sense of their emotions.”

-I whole-heartedly agree that it is precisely when our children are out of control that they need us the most.
-As parents, we can and ought to bridge the gap between the parts of their brain that are not fully developed.
-In the book, the author notes that Dr. Dan Siegel recommends labeling the child’s emotion; “name it and tame it” he suggests.
+I wholeheartedly agree that it is precisely when our children are out of control that they need us the most.
+As parents, we can and ought to bridge the gap between the parts of their brains that are not fully developed.
+In the book, the author notes that Dr. Dan Siegel recommends labeling the child's emotion; “name it and tame it” he suggests.

-In season four of our podcast, Jubilee Road, my co-host, Jami Amerine, and I repeatedly state, “your happily ever after is now.”
-We mean, you don’t have to wait for someone or something to be happy right now.
+Remember, “your happily ever after is now.”
+Meaning you don't have to wait for someone or something to be happy right now.